 The most common index for the REIT and global listed property market is the FTSE EPRA/Nareit Global Real Estate Index Series, which was created jointly by the index provider FTSE Russell, Nareit and EPRA, the European Public Real Estate Association.
 The index is used by a variety of institutional investors, money managers and funds to manage real estate investment on a global basis.
 It contains both REITs and non-REIT listed property companies.
 The Global Index Series contains the Developed Markets indices and the Emerging Markets indices.

 Yes, Nareit is a member of the Real Estate Equity Securitization Alliance (REESA).
-Members of the REESA include the Asian Pacific Real Estate Association, (APREA); the Association for Real Estate Securitization (ARES); the British Property Federation (BPF); the European Public Real Estate Association (EPRA); the National Association of Real Estate Investment Trusts (Nareit); the Property Council of Australia (PCA,) and the Real Property Association of Canada (Realpac).
+Members of the REESA include the Asia Pacific Real Assets Association, (APREA); the Association for Real Estate Securitization (ARES); the British Property Federation (BPF); the European Public Real Estate Association (EPRA); the Property Council of Australia (PCA,); the Real Property Association of Canada (Realpac) and Nareit.